 Check the College Digication page for information on policies and procedures, funding opportunities, committee work and important forms (log in using your single sign-on information).CAHSS Digication

 DU Staff Resources

 We are committed to making the College of Arts, Humanities & Social Sciences an exemplary model of intentional community.
 We know there is profoundly important work to be done to infuse inclusive excellence into everything we do.

 Through our Keystone Strategic Plan, we are reimagining our educational practices and how we work together.
 We are investing in our students, faculty, staff and community.
 Read the plan and see how you are an integral part of the future of creative and liberal arts.

 There are many funding opportunities available at the University of Denver to support faculty and staff professional development, as well as faculty research and course development.
 Listed below are the funding opportunities provided by the College.
-Current faculty and staff can learn more and apply via Portfolio.
+Current faculty and staff can learn more and apply via Digication.

 Book Publication Support

 The dean's office has funding available to support costs associated with the publication of books.
 If faculty members are in the final stages of bringing a book to publication and have exhausted other sources of funding, they may apply for reimbursement for costs directly associated with publication.